jpritikin/coach/content/docs/me/psychoactive/_index.md

 Daime can facilitate Self energy in environments that require effortful participation.
 For example, in [Santo Daime]({{< relref "santo-daime" >}}) ceremonies, everybody is expected to sing 🎶 and dance.
 It seems unlikely to me that members would often enjoy much Self energy without the help of the psychedelic sacrament.

+### Volition

+I talk about cannabinoids and serotonergics in this order to respect the degree of volition required to enjoy them.
+Cannabis demands minimal active engagement - it is comparable to riding [It's a Small World](https://en.wikipedia.org/wiki/It%27s_a_Small_World) at Disneyland, where one simply straps in and allows the experience to unfold.
+Psilomethoxin requires some facility with meditation or inner focus, though once in the groove, the experience largely guides itself.
+Daime, however, demands substantial volition.
+Daime prompts you to both control the environment and navigate simultaneously - akin to surfing but where it is your responsibility to shape the wave as well as ride it.

 ### On Alan W. Watts 🔬